Jumpstart Your Future at our Career Centers

 Thousands of people in the Bay Area are struggling to find a job and the income needed to put food on the table for their families.

-As of Monday, March 16th, we will be closing the CAP Computer Center to the public, in the interest of health and safety, offering one-on-one client meetings by appointment only.
-Additionally, we will be offering our Customer Service/Ramp2Retail training virtually via Zoom for all current students and are working to develop other virtual offerings for CAP workshops and trainings as time allows.
+The CAP Computer Center is closed to the public, in the interest of health and safety, offering one-on-one client meetings by appointment only.
+Additionally, we offer our trainings virtually via Zoom.

 Each year, more than 3,600 job seekers visit our Career Centers.

 Our Career Centers are one-stop shops where jobseekers can receive a variety of free career services and enroll in impactful training programs, including:

 - Trainings in digital skills and critical employment skills.

 - On-site interviews and hiring events employers